🔑 Key Points:

 The cittern (cithren)

 Looking similar to the modern day mandolin, the cittern was thought to have been influenced by the earlier citole of the middle ages.
-Bearing some resemblance to the modern guitar, and featuring a pear shaped body and flat back the cittern was a popular instrument, that bore even more of a resemblance to the acoustic guitar.
+Bearing some resemblance to the modern classical guitar, and featuring a pear shaped body and flat back the cittern was a popular instrument, that bore even more of a resemblance to the acoustic guitar.
 Still in existence to this day the cittern is now known as the Waldzither or Lutherzither.

-The mandolin was another popular stringed instrument dating back to the middle ages.
+The mandolin was another popular instrument dating back to the middle ages.
 Bearing a close resemblance to the medievil lute, the mandolin utilised 4 strings (like many of the renaissance period stringed instruments) and was thought to have influenced the design of the cittern.
 It was during the early renaissance period that a number of stringed instruments started taking on more of the conventional guitar shape.
 At this time 4 and 5 string instruments were becoming more common.

 The modern classical guitar